leon-computer/alpha.component-async/README.md

 ## Rationale
 For a maximally interactive development workflow, both Stuart Sierra's reloaded workflow and component library became indispensable tools in many Clojure projects.

 Because ClojureScript is a single-threaded environment, blocking synchronous execution to await loading of external resources in `start` and `stop` methods is not possible.
-Users expose promises, callbacks and channels from their components, delegating the waiting to their dependencies.
+Users expose promises, callbacks and channels from their components, delegating the waiting to their dependents.
 For every operation, even in the post-start phase, such promises have to be unwrapped.
 This leads to unpleasant boilerplate and ceremony.

 Furthermore, there are no means to await start and stop of a component system.
 Therefore, a reset operation has no choice but to start a system while it might still be stopping.
 For specific resources, custom synchronization workarounds are required to prevent a stopping and a starting system from competing.